 - The Tryon Foothills – A small region West of Charlotte that has some very beautiful vineyards that you should definitely check out.

-- Veronet Vineyards – One of the few vineyards that is relatively close to Charlotte.
-We typically pair this with a visit to the Tryon Foothills area vineyards.
+- Veronet and Davesté Vineyards – The few vineyards that are relatively close to Charlotte.
+We typically pair Veronet with a visit to the Tryon Foothills area vineyards and Davesté when we head north to the Yadkin Valley.

 - Sweet Wines to the East – There are a number of wineries east of Charlotte that predominately have sweet wines available.